srowhani/mmlind.github.io/_posts/2015-08-09-Simple_3-Layer_Neural_Network_for_MNIST_Handwriting_Recognition.md

 typedef enum LayerType {INPUT, HIDDEN, OUTPUT} LayerType;
 ```

-and pass it as an argument to the `calcLayer()` function which itself means applying the following steps to each of its nodes:
+and pass it as an argument to the `calcLayer()` function which itself applies the following steps to each of its nodes:

 ```
 1. Calculating the node's output